 NDAK17002U Subjects in Blockchain Technology (SBT)

-The term blockchain encompasses decentralised peer-to-peer systems maintaining a joint ledger (log of event) without central control or privileged platform providers or users, as well as applications conceived for and made possible by such technology.
+The term blockchain encompasses decentralised peer-to-peer systems maintaining a joint ledger (log of events) without central control or privileged platform providers or users, as well as applications conceived for and made possible by such technology.

 Blockchain has gained much interest due to the growing interest in Bitcoin and other cryptocurrencies.
-However, the potential of blockchain technology is not limited to transfers of cryptocurrencies, but expands to a variety of smart contracts.
+However, the potential of blockchain technology is not limited to transfers of cryptocurrencies but expands to a variety of smart contracts.
 Some believe it has the potential to revolutionise the world just like the internet did.

 We will engage in a "blockchain summer of code'', 4 weeks of software development where we will have a compact introduction to state-of-the-art blockchain technology, followed by implementing a prototype in a team to solve a real-world problem using blockchain technology.
 Examples of potential projects are contract management languages, identity (Know-Your-Customer, data mining), reporting and applications such as backup, bill of lading and resource tracking.
-Each team can choose an blockchain platform (such as the Ethereum network or R3 Corda) that is adequate for the particular use case.
+Each team can choose a blockchain platform (such as the Ethereum network or R3 Corda) that is adequate for the particular use case.

 We look for diversified groups of participants from different technical disciplines including computer science, economics, mathematics, engineering, etc.) as the project will depend not only on the technology but also on the usability of the solutions.